 It is clear that paved front gardens are contributing to surface water flooding, urban heat island effect amongst other negative impacts.
-It is estimated in London alone the size of seven Hyde Parks has been lost to hard paved surfaces (find out more).
+It is estimated in London alone the size of seven Hyde Parks has been lost to hard paved surfaces.